splunk/observability-workshop/content/en/other/pet-clinic/rum.md

 vi src/main/resources/templates/fragments/layout.html
 ```

-and let's insert the snipped we generated above in the `<head>` section of the page.
+Next, insert the snippet we generated above in the `<head>` section of the page.
 Now we need to rebuild the application and run it again:

 ## 2. Rebuild PetClinic

-run the maven command to compile/build/package PetClinic:
+Run the `maven` command to compile/build/package PetClinic:

 ```bash
 ./mvnw package -Dmaven.test.skip=true